haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 #### Analysing the cross-links defining the position of the C34_wHTH2 domain

 You can first hide the distances shown for C34_wHTH1 by unselecting them in the menu on the right side of the window.
-Or alternatively delete them in PyMol by typing:
+Alternatively delete them in PyMol by typing:

 <a class="prompt prompt-pymol">delete C34-1*</a>